UPC/ravada/docs/docs/nodes.rst

 Debians, even RedHats or Fedoras can be added, though it should be easier if all of them are similar or identical if possible.

+In some operative systems like Debian, you must create a link to the kvm file to get the node correctly working.
+It is not necessary for Ubuntu or Fedora/RedHat.

+.. prompt:: bash $

+    ln -s /usr/bin/kvm /usr/bin/kvm-spice

 Configuration
 -------------